ddev/ddev/docs/users/docker_installation.md

 * "Error response from daemon: Get https://registry-1.docker.io/v2/" - Docker may not be running (restart it) or you may not have any access to the internet.
 * "403 authentication required" when trying to `ddev start`: Try `docker logout` and do it again.
 Docker authentication is *not* required for any normal ddev action.

-If you are on Docker for Windows or Docker for Mac and you are seeing shared directories not show up in the web container (nothing there when you `ddev ssh`) then:
+If you are on Docker Desktop for Windows or Docker Desktop for Mac and you are seeing shared directories not show up in the web container (nothing there when you `ddev ssh`) then:

 * Unshare and then reshare the drive
 * Consider resetting Docker to factory defaults.
 This often helps in this situation because Docker goes through the whole authentication process again.